BrandieQC/SeedDorm_PopPers/README.md

 -  Figures

 ### Raw.Data
 This folder includes all data collected and used for analyses in this study.
-This data will also be archived in Dryad.
+This data is also archived in Dryad (Dataset DOI: 10.5061/dryad.t1g1jwtjd).

 ### Processed.Data
 This folder includes all data files output by the R scripts and other processed data files.
-This data will also be archived in Dryad.
+This data is also archived in Dryad (Dataset DOI: 10.5061/dryad.t1g1jwtjd).

 ### Figures
 This folder includes all figures output by the R scripts, labeled to match the figure numbers in the mauscripts.